Careers in Aquatic Life Sciences

 MICRO CERTIFICATION – Techniques for Seeding and Cultivating Macroalgae

 Macroalgae constitute a major source of marine biomass and are central to the challenges facing the development of French aquaculture.
-This three-day training course, combining theory and practice focused on three iconic species found along our coasts—kelp (Wakame), Ulva, and Porphyra (Nori) —will provide the essential knowledge and skills needed for their cultivation, both at sea and on land.
+This three-day training course, combining theory and practice focused on three iconic species found along our coasts—kelp (Wakame), sea lettuce, and porphyra (Nori) —will provide the essential knowledge and skills needed to cultivate them, both at sea and on land.

 Fish farming, aquarium science, aquaponics, and biofloc